-For the estimation of the panel threshold model, the first step involves testing for the presence of a nonlinear relationship between social inequality and health outcomes and the second step evaluating the effect of citations on health outcomes in (low-/high-) social-inequality regimes.
+For the estimation of the panel threshold model, the first step involves testing for the presence of a non-linear relationship between social inequality and health outcomes and the second step evaluating the effect of citations on health outcomes in (low-/high-) social-inequality regimes.
 Table A7 in the OA shows the results of the threshold test for health outcomes (COVID-19 mortality rate, risk of infection, and life expectancy) considering the presence of one threshold.
 As the findings show, the linear model null hypothesis is strongly rejected in the presence of one threshold/split for all health outcomes and social inequality variables with the same threshold estimates as in Table 4.
 Table A8 presents the results of innovation performance and specifically citations related to the pandemic on COVID-19 mortality rate, risk of infection, and life expectancy.
-Confirming the previous findings, the effect of citations related to the pandemic on COVID-19 mortality rate, risk of income p.c (above 33,312), health expenditure p.c (above 71,938), health insurance coverage (above 75%), college graduates (above 25%), and urbanization (above 48%) and low levels of unemployment (below 6%), confirming the baseline model and hypotheses 4-5.
+Confirming the previous findings, the effect of citations related to the pandemic on COVID-19 mortality rate, risk of infection, and life expectancy is significantly stronger in areas with high levels of income p.c (above 33,312), health expenditure p.c (above 71,938), health insurance coverage (above 75%), college graduates (above 25%), and urbanization (above 48%) and low levels of unemployment (below 6%), confirming the baseline model and hypotheses 4-5.